What Age Is A Senior Citizen?

 Age: 55

-The Fair Housing Act prohibits discrimination in housing, according to a variety of factors, including race, color, origin, religion, sex, disability, or familial status, which pregnant women and families with children.
-This could cause problems in retirement community neighborhoods where residents must be seniors.
-To remedy this, the Fair Housing Act includes “Housing for Older Persons” exemptions, which specifically apply to apartments or housing communities for those aged 55 and up.
+The Fair Housing Act prohibits discrimination in housing, but includes exemptions for “Housing for Older Persons.”
+This applies to apartments or housing communities for those aged 55 and up.
 Senior living apartments, condos, or housing communities have the right to refuse to sell or rent homes to families with minor children if they meet certain criteria, such as the intent to operate as a senior living community and being solely occupied by seniors.

 Retirement Plans (401K, IRA, Roth IRA, etc.)